Consultation: Review of the universal postal service and other postal regulation

 Royal Mail is required to meet specific quality of service targets to incentivise it to deliver a high standard of service.

-We propose to change the headline target for First Class mail from 93% to 90% delivered next-day, and to change the headline target for Second Class mail from 98.5% to 95% delivered within three days, to better reflect people’s preferences and support financial sustainability.
-The proposed targets would remain high by international standards.
-We are also proposing to reset the related First Class postcode area target from 91.5% to 87% delivered next-day.
+We are changing the headline target for First Class mail from 93% to 90% delivered next working day, and the headline target for Second Class mail from 98.5% to 95% delivered within three working days, to better reflect people’s preferences and support financial sustainability.
+We are also resetting the related First Class postcode area target from 91.5% to 87% delivered next working day.
+These targets remain high by international standards.

-Most letters sent today are ‘bulk mail’ – the letters sent by large organisations such as banks, government departments, the NHS or local authorities.
-These letters are sent outside of the universal service.
+Most letters sent today are ‘bulk mail’, sent by large organisations such as banks, government departments, the NHS or local authorities.
+These letters are sent outside of the universal service but use the same network.
 To support competition in this market, we require Royal Mail to provide access to its letters network, meaning it must deliver letters collected by other postal operators.
-To realise the benefits from any reform to the USO, changes are also needed to the access obligations on Royal Mail to ensure it can operate the same alternate weekday delivery model for the vast majority of mail.
-Our proposals aim to enable this while continuing to support a competitive bulk mail market that meets the needs of large organisations and their customers.
+To realise the benefits of USO reform, changes are also needed to the access obligations on Royal Mail to ensure it can operate the same alternate weekday delivery service for the vast majority of mail.
+Our decisions aim to enable this while continuing to support a competitive bulk mail market that meets the needs of large organisations and their customers.

-• Royal Mail is introducing a new access service to be delivered on alternate weekdays, which would aim to deliver letters within three weekdays (D+3) after collection from the sender.
-We propose to regulate this new service in the same way as we currently regulate existing access services.
+• Royal Mail is introducing a new access service to be delivered on alternate weekdays, which would deliver letters within three weekdays (D+3) after the day of collection from the sender.
+We will regulate this new service in the same way that we currently regulate existing access services.

 • We will continue to regulate the existing D+2 access service for priority bulk mail, at least while the market responds to reform.

-• We are also proposing to remove Saturday delivery from D+5 access services.
+• We will remove Saturday delivery from D+5 access services.

 Address